mikey242/kudos-donations/readme.txt

 == Changelog ==

 = 3.2.7 =
-* Fix modal sometime not in front of content
+* Fix modal sometimes not in front of content
-* Add filter for changing text on other tabs (kudos_campaign_text_fields)
 * Update dependencies

 = 3.2.6 =